 When one door – or should we say account – closes, another one opens.
-Opening a Suits Me account takes less than 10 minutes, we don’t run credit checks or ask for proof of address and we’re giving all Post Office account holders affected by the closure, their first month free with Suits Me*.
+Opening a Suits Me® account takes less than 3 minutes, we don’t run credit checks or ask for proof of address and we’re giving all Post Office account holders affected by the closure, their first month free with Suits Me®*.

-Why Choose Suits Me as Your New Banking Provider?
+Why Choose Suits Me® as Your New Account Provider?

-At Suits Me, we believe in financial inclusion and that everyone should have access to a banking solution in order to manage their money, regardless of their background, personal circumstances, or financial history.
+At Suits Me®, we believe in financial inclusion and that everyone should have access to a solution in order to manage their money, regardless of their background, personal circumstances, or financial history.

-Our accounts are personal e-money current accounts which work similarly to a traditional bank account, without the overdraft facility.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Our accounts are personal e-money accounts which work similarly to a traditional bank account, without the overdraft facility.
+You’ll gain access to an online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.